KieranWynn/pyquaternion/docs/index.md

     $ workon <my_environment>

-Now run the install script to install *pyquaternion* and its dependencies
+Now use pip to install *pyquaternion* and its dependencies

-    $ python setup.py install
+    $ pip install .

 > Note: pyquaternion requires [Numpy](http://www.numpy.org) for the representation of arrays and matrices.
 Chances are if you're needing quaternions, you've been dealing with numerical computation and you're already familiar with numpy.